markreha/mongodbtest/README.md

 # mongodbtest
-This repository if for deploying a MongoDB Test Application to Heroku.
+This repository is for deploying a MongoDB Test Application to Heroku.